aterzis-google/data-plan-api/mobile_data_plan_api_v4_2.md

 }
 ```

-Note that at least one of `remainingBytes` or `remainingTime` field MUST be
+Note that one of `remainingBytes`, `remainingBalanceLevel`, or `remainingTime`
-present in planModule.
+field MUST be present in planModule.

 The request SHALL include an `Accept-Language` header indicating the language
 that the human readable strings (e.g., plan descriptions) should be in.
 The